Back to "Guides"

 Local SEO

-A smart way to boost local SEO is by naming nearby landmarks in your content.
-For example, saying you're "minutes from the Whitefield Metrolink station" or "serving events near Heaton Park" helps customers – and Google – link your services to specific areas.
-This matches real searches like "widget hire near Heaton Park", putting you front-of-mind for local needs.
+A good way to boost local SEO is to mention nearby landmarks in your content.
+So if you say you're "minutes from the Whitefield Metrolink station" or "serving events near Heaton Park", that helps both customers and Google connect your business to those areas.
+It also matches real searches like "widget hire near Heaton Park".

-For businesses covering multiple areas, dedicated location pages work wonders.
-Create a page titled "Manchester Widget Hire for Events & Businesses" and another for "Same-Day Widget Hire in Prestwich".
-These let you target location-specific searches without your pages competing for the same keywords.
-On each page, include an address map, local testimonials (like "Stefan delivered really quickly to our Prestwich office!"), and unique perks for that area, such as free overnight hires for Whitefield customers.
+For businesses covering multiple areas, dedicated location pages are really useful.
+You could have one called "Manchester Widget Hire for Events & Businesses" and another for "Same-Day Widget Hire in Prestwich", which means each page can target its own location-specific searches without competing with the others.
+On each one, include a map, local testimonials (like "Stefan delivered really quickly to our Prestwich office!"), and any perks specific to that area, such as free overnight hires for Whitefield customers.

-⚠️ Important: Never copy-paste the same content and just swap "Manchester" for "Prestwich"!
+Important: don't just copy-paste the same content and swap "Manchester" for "Prestwich".
 Google penalises duplicate content, so keep each page fresh:

 • Manchester Page: "Our Manchester team offers [specific service] with [unique perk, e.g., weekend availability]."